Gene Siskel: Personal life

-In 1980, Siskel married Marlene Iglitzen, who was then a producer for CBS in New York.
+On October 4, 1980, Siskel married Marlene Iglitzen, who was then a producer for CBS in New York.
 They had two daughters, Kate (a marketing and communications executive at Convergent Energy and Power in New York City) and Callie (a poet and writer), and a son, Will (a coordinator of major league operations for the Atlanta Braves baseball team).
 Their daughters graduated from Siskel's alma mater, Yale University.
 He is the uncle of Ed Siskel, a lawyer and former White House Counsel under U.S. President Joe Biden, Jon Siskel, a co-founder of the documentary and film-production based company Siskel/Jacobs Productions, and Charlie Siskel, a documentary film producer.

+Siskel was a lifelong Chicago sports fan, especially of his hometown basketball team, the Chicago Bulls, and he would cover locker-room celebrations for WBBM-TV news broadcasts following Bulls championships in the 1990s.
+He was also a member of the advisory committee of the Film Center at the School of the Art Institute of Chicago and a strong supporter of the Film Center's mission.
+He wrote hundreds of articles applauding the Film Center's distinctive programming and lent the power of his position as a well-known film critic to urge public funding and audience support.